-NAME AGE POSITION(S) WITH THE COMPANY
+Name Age Position(s) with the Company

-Charles E. Bugg, Ph.D 55 Chairman, Chief Executive Officer and Director
+Charles E. Bugg, Ph.D.
+56 Chairman, Chief Executive Officer and Director

-J. Claude Bennett, M.D 63 President, Chief Operating Officer and Director
+J. Claude Bennett, M.D.
+64 President, Chief Operating Officer and Director

-John A. Montgomery, Ph.D 72 Executive Vice President, Secretary, Chief Scientific Officer and Director
+John A. Montgomery, Ph.D.
+73 Executive Vice President, Secretary, Chief Scientific Officer and Director

-Ronald E. Gray 56 Chief Financial Officer, Assistant Secretary and Treasurer
+Ronald E. Gray 57 Chief Financial Officer, Assistant Secretary and Treasurer

-John L. Higgins 27 Vice President, Corporate Development

-William W. Featheringill (1)(2) 54 Director
+William W. Featheringill (2) 55 Director

 Edwin A. Gee, Ph.D.
-(1)(2) 77 Director
+(1)(2) 78 Director

-Zola P. Horovitz, Ph.D 62 Director
+Zola P. Horovitz, Ph.D.
+63 Director

 Lindsay A. Rosenwald, M.D.
-(1) 41 Director
+(1) 42 Director

-Joseph H. Sherrill, Jr 55 Director
+Joseph H. Sherrill, Jr. 56 Director

-William M. Spencer, III (1)(2) 76 Director
+William M. Spencer, III (2) 77 Director

-Randolph C. Steer, M.D., Ph.D 47 Director
+Randolph C. Steer, M.D., Ph.D.
+48 Director

-- (1) Member of the Compensation Committee ("Compensation Committee"). - (2) Member of the Audit Committee ("Audit Committee").
+(1) Member of the Compensation Committee ("Compensation Committee").

+(2) Member of the Audit Committee ("Audit Committee").

-CHARLES E. BUGG, PH.D. was named Chairman of the Board, Chief Executive Officer and Director in November 1993, and named President in early 1995.
-Prior to joining the Company, Dr. Bugg had served as the Director of the Center for Macromolecular Crystallography, the Associate Director of the Comprehensive Cancer Center and a Professor of Biochemistry at UAB since 1975.
+Charles E. Bugg, Ph.D. was named Chairman of the Board, Chief Executive Officer and Director in November 1993 and President in January 1995.
+Dr. Bugg relinquished the position of President in December 1996 when Dr. Bennett joined the Company in that position.
+Prior to joining the Company, Dr. Bugg had served as the Director of the Center for Macromolecular Crystallography, Associate Director of the Comprehensive Cancer Center and Professor of Biochemistry at UAB since 1975.
 He was a Founder of BioCryst and served as the Company's first Chief Executive Officer from 1987-1988 while on a sabbatical from UAB.
 Dr. Bugg also served as Chairman of the Company's Scientific Advisory Board from January 1986 to November 1993.
-He continues to hold the position of Professor Emeritus in Biochemistry and Molecular Genetics at UAB.
+He continues to hold the position of Professor Emeritus in Biochemistry and Molecular Genetics at UAB, a position he has held since January 1994.

-J. CLAUDE BENNETT, M.D. was named President and Chief Operating Officer in December 1996 and elected a Director in January 1997.
+J. Claude Bennett, M.D. was named President and Chief Operating Officer in December 1996 and elected a Director in January 1997.
 Prior to joining the Company, Dr. Bennett was President of UAB from October 1993 to December 1996 and Professor and Chairman of the Department of Medicine of UAB from January 1982 to October 1993.
-Dr. Bennett served on the Company's Scientific Advisory Board from 1989-1996.
-He also serves on the visiting committee of Harvard Medical School, is currently President of the Association of American Physicians and is a member of the Board of Governors of the Magnuson Clinical Center of the National Institutes of Health.
+Dr. Bennett served on the Company's Scientific Advisory Board from 1989-96.
+He also serves as a member of the Board of Governors of the Magnuson Clinical Center of the National Institutes of Health.
 He also continues to hold the position of Distinguished University Professor Emeritus at UAB.

-JOHN A. MONTGOMERY, PH.D. has been a Director since November 1989 and has been Executive Vice President, Secretary and Chief Scientific Officer since joining the Company in February 1990.
+John A. Montgomery, Ph.D. has been a Director since November 1989 and has been Secretary and Chief Scientific Officer since joining the Company in February 1990.
+He was Executive Vice President from February 1990 until May 1997, at which time he was named Senior Vice President.
 Dr. Montgomery was a Founder of BioCryst.
 Prior to joining the Company, Dr. Montgomery served as Senior Vice President of Southern Research Institute ("SRI") of Birmingham from January 1981 to February 1990.
-Dr. Montgomery has extensive experience in the area of discovery and development of novel pharmaceutical products and is widely published.
 He continues to hold the position of Distinguished Scientist at SRI, a position he has held since February 1990.

-RONALD E. GRAY joined BioCryst in January 1993 as Chief Financial Officer.
+Ronald E. Gray joined BioCryst in January 1993 as Chief Financial Officer.
 In 1994, Mr. Gray received the additional title of Treasurer and Assistant Secretary.
 Prior to joining BioCryst, from June 1992 to September 1992, Mr. Gray was Chief Financial Officer of The ACB Companies, a collection agency.
 From July 1988 to March 1992, Mr. Gray was Chief Financial Officer and Secretary of Image Data Corporation, a medical imaging company.
-He was Vice President of Finance, Secretary and Treasurer of CyCare Systems, Inc., a health care information processing company, from September 1974 to April 1988.
+He was previously Vice President of Finance, Secretary and Treasurer of CyCare Sytems, Inc., a health care information processing company.